 The key difference between the THS4500/1 and the THS4502/3 is the input common-mode range for the two devices.
-The THS4502 and THS4503 have an input common-mode range that is centered around midrail, and the THS4500 and THS4501 have an input common-mode range that is shifted to include the negative power supply rail.
+The THS4503 has an input common-mode range that is centered around midrail, and the THS4500 and THS4501 have an input common-mode range that is shifted to include the negative power supply rail.
 Selection of one or the other is determined by the nature of the application.
-Specifically, the THS4500 and THS4501 are designed for use in single-supply applications where the input signal is ground-referenced, as depicted in Figure 93.
-The THS4502 and THS4503 are designed for use in single-supply or split-supply applications where the input signal is centered between the power supply voltages, as depicted in Figure 94.
+Specifically, the THS4500 and THS4501 are designed for use in single-supply applications where the input signal is ground-referenced, as depicted in Figure 94.
+The THS4503 is designed for use in single-supply applications where the input signal is centered between the power supply voltages, as depicted in Figure 95.